-4. Trick your taste buds

 Give those taste buds what they’re craving without all the extra fat and calories.
 Try drinking pumpkin spice herbal tea instead of that Grande Latte.
-Sprinkle a couple mini dark chocolate chips into a teaspoon of almond butter to satisfy cookie cravings.
+Sprinkle a couple of mini dark chocolate chips into a teaspoon of almond butter to satisfy cookie cravings.
 Enjoy frozen grapes and berries instead of candy, or try these whipped cream Santa strawberries!
-Your taste buds only know whether something is sweet, sour, salty, bitter or umami, not whether it’s in the shape of a cookie or cake.
+Your taste buds only know whether something is sweet, sour, salty, bitter, or umami, not whether it’s in the shape of a cookie or cake.

 5. Trick your nose, too!

 Taste buds are only half of the equation.
 If you really want to satisfy that cookie craving, you have to get your nose involved, too!
 Try this easy trick to make your house smell like fall.
-The aroma from the oranges and cinnamon coupled with a teaspoon of almond butter really help curb those cravings.
+The aroma from the oranges and cinnamon coupled with a teaspoon of almond butter really helps curb those cravings.
 Trust me, you’ll be surprised by how well it works!

 6. Make holiday shopping healthier

-A fresh copy of the page gives: